santiperone/moviesAPI/README.md

 ### Installation
 To run the project locally, you need to have Node.js, npm, and mysql-server installed locally.
 First, install node dependencies by running `npm install` in the project directory.
-This installs all dependencies declared in package.json into the node_modules directory.
+This installs all dependencies declared in package.json into the node_modules directory.<br/>
-Secondly, make sure to declare your enviroment variables in '.env' file in the project directory, following the example from '.env.example'.
+Secondly, make sure to declare your enviroment variables in '.env' file in the project directory, following the example from '.env.example'.<br/>
 After that, you can start populating your database using the sequelize CLI:

 #### `npx sequelize db:create`